On convergence structures in graphs: Connectedness and Compactness: Characterizations and Consequences

-\begin{remark} Compact infinite graphs are not locally finite, since they has a finite dominating set.
-Moreover, every graph is locally compact\footnote{A preconvergence space $\langle X,L\rangle $ is locally compact if for every convergent net $\varphi\in\textsc{Nets}(X)$ there is a compact set $C\in \varphi^\uparrow$, i.e, $C$ is compact with the subspace preconvergence. }.
-In fact, the filter induced by a convergent net contains the neighborhood of a vertex, which is a compact set under the induced subgraph convergence. \end{remark}
+\item A preconvergence space $\langle X,L\rangle$ is locally compact if, for every convergent net $\varphi\in\textsc{Nets}(X)$, there exists a compact set $C\in \varphi^\uparrow$, i.e., $C$ is compact with respect to the subspace preconvergence.
+Notice that every graph is locally compact as a convergence space.
+In fact, the filter induced by a convergent net contains the neighborhood set of a vertex, which is a compact set under the induced subgraph convergence.